-However on reflection, I was wrong in adding my acerbic comments to her post.
+However, on reflection, I was wrong to add my acerbic comments to her post.
 To take a small quote from her reply to my comments: ‘Some of us still want to pursue this road because the result is rewarding to us.
 And that’s our personal choice, our dream.’

 This hit a nerve with me.